 Assessments of Professional Competence are competency-based routes to Chartered membership.
-They assesses candidates' experience and competence and enable them to show that they meet the high standards required for Chartered membership.
+They assess candidates' experience and competence and enable them to show that they meet the high standards required for Chartered membership.

 There are three Assessments of Professional Competence: